 - Voltage measurement via AC to AC adapter

 - Current measurement via CT sensor.

 - Power for sensor board provided with same AC to AC adapter used for voltage measurement.

 - Calculation of Real power, Apparent power, power factor, RMS voltage, RMS current, frequency, cumulative kWh.

-- 6 mode – mode chooser and red/green led indicator to indicate when grid is below and above 50Hz.
+- Mode selector and red/green LED indicator to indicate if grid frequency is above or below 50Hz.